CharbelAY/Magento2Expert/Charbelay/Teachers/Readme.md

 - Customize using a modifier class
 - Create an access control list (ACL) rule

+<b>This module has install/upgrade scripts they create a dummy table.
+I just added them for the sake of showing how previously this was done</b>
 # Commerce for developers - Declarative schema & Declarative Schema <br>
 This was created to avoid the problems previous install/upgrade scripts had.<br>
 One of them was having to track down module versioning and having to understand what previous scripts did.<br>